 |The Unix Shell and the Unix Command Line:

 The shell is that portion of Unix that handles the command line by which you enter commands.
-Unix always has a shell; it doesn't always have a GUI a graphical user interface like a Mac or Windows.
-(And even when it does, you wouldn't want to try to use it over a low bandwidth connection like a phone modem.)
+(Unix always has a shell; it doesn't always have a GUI a graphical user interface as a Mac or Windows machine does.)
 You run other, more interesting programs by asking the shell to run them for you.
 They may run for hours but when they're done, control of the keyboard and display returns to the shell.
 So the shell is the "top level" program you deal with on a Unix system.
 You command the shell to do things for you (like run some other program) by typing and entering commands from the keyboard.
 To enter a command to the shell, you must see a prompt and a blinking cursor.
 That is your cue (prompt) that the shell is ready for you to start typing.
 If you don't see a shell prompt, some other program (that your shell started for you at your request) is still running and is connected to your keyboard instead of the shell.

 Since most commands operate on (do things to

 or with) files, you may also have to tell the command